• Home

 Tim Barfield

-Tim Barfield is in his 35th year as a police officer.
+Tim Barfield retired after over 4 decades in law enforcement.
 He started as a police officer in a rural village before transferring to an inner ring suburb of Cleveland, Ohio.
 He spent 32 years in that department gaining experience in many areas of police work.
-In 2014, he accepted a position as police chief for another department.
-He is a husband, father and grandfather who has a love for police work and police officers with a goal of helping them succeed in a great profession.
-His responsibilities and desires have included patrol, traffic, DARE, SWAT, training and supervision.
+In 2014, he accepted a position as police chief for another department and retired from that position in 2023.
+He is a husband, father and grandfather who has a love for police work and police officers with a goal of helping them succeed in this great and noble profession.
 He is a member of the International Law Enforcement Educators and Trainers Association.
-He continues to learn and instruct on subjects with an emphasis on awareness, police survival mindset and ethics.
+He continues to learn and instruct on subjects with an emphasis on awareness, mental health and well-being, police survival mindset and ethics.

 Related Posts